Who needs life insurance and why?

 If you’re young and have no dependents who rely on your income, you may not need life insurance right now.
 But there are some instances when it would still make sense to have a policy.
 Ask yourself these questions:

+• Can your loved ones afford the cost of an unexpected funeral?
 The average funeral costs more than $7,000.
 Your beneficiaries can use your death benefit to cover those expenses.
-The remaining balance could provide financial security to your loved ones or even be donated to a charity of your choosing.

 “If someone knows or expects they will have an insurable need soon, we recommend locking in coverage while you are younger and (usually) healthier,“ says Patrick Hanzel, certified financial planner and advanced planning manager at Policygenius.
 “We recommend owning coverage as you would five years from today.“